 - May run out quickly in multi-dog homes

-7. Royal Canin Golden Retriever Puppy Dry Dog Food 30 lb
+7. ROYAL CANIN Golden Retriever Puppy Dry Dog Food 30 lb

-- Supports immune system
+- Supports immune and digestive health

-- Not for adult dogs
+- Not suitable for adult dogs

 Buying Guide: How to Choose the Best Dog Food for Labrador Puppies